 Unlike moderate to minor injuries that a victim can often recover from with patience, time, and treatment, many spinal cord injuries result in permanent disability and damage to the body that may never fully heal.
 If you have suffered an injury due to another party’s negligence, a Pacific West Injury Law spinal cord injury lawyer in Henderson can help get you the money you need.

 Contact a spinal cord injury lawyer in Henderson for help pursuing compensation.

 How Can An Attorney Help You After A Spinal Cord Injury?

 After a spinal cord injury, you must consider the expenses and losses you will face due to your injury.
 In many instances, your first choice will be to pursue an injury claim through an insurance company if applicable to your accident.
-Even when your first option is to seek compensation through an insurer, you should only proceed with the assistance of a spinal cord injury lawyer at your side.
+Even if your first option is to seek compensation through an insurer, you should only proceed with a spinal cord injury lawyer at your side.

 - Medical costs

 - Lost wages